amshanaa/credit-risk-classification/README.md

 Using a bulleted list, describe the accuracy, precision, and recall scores of the machine learning model.
-(5 points)

-Summarize the results from the machine learning model.
-Include your justification for recommending the model for use by the company.
-If you don’t recommend the model, justify your reasoning.
-(10 points)
+(5 points) In using the machine learning model, the accuracy was 100%.
+The model accurately predicted the Healthy borrowers.
+Whereas with the Risky customers the precision was at 87%.